-- b) DataDescriptorNOPIn: that defines the iSCSI Return Ping data buffer - 10.4 Interactions for receiving an iSCSI PDU
+- a) BHS of the NOP-In PDU as defined in [RFC3720] - b) DataDescriptorNOPIn: that defines the iSCSI Return Ping data buffer

+10.4 Interactions for receiving an iSCSI PDU

 The only PDUs that are received by an iSCSI layer operating on a Datamover layer are the iSCSI control-type PDUs.
+The

-The Datamover layer delivers the iSCSI control-type PDUs as they arrive, qualifying each with the Connection_Handle (see section 5.3) that identifies the iSCSI connection the PDU is meant for.
-The subsequent processing of the iSCSI control-type PDUs proceeds as defined in [RFC3720].
+Datamover layer delivers the iSCSI control-type PDUs as they arrive, qualifying each with the Connection Handle (see section 5.3) that identifies the iSCSI connection the PDU is meant for.
+The subsequent processing of the iSCSI controltype PDUs proceeds as defined in [RFC3720].